GabeSucich/Homework01_CodeRefactor/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+To obtain a copy of this project for testing and futher development:

+1. Go to

 ### Prerequisites